aphototool/A-Photo-Tool-Libre/README.md

 ![A Photo Tool Libre on Debian desktop](/pics/APhotoTool(Libre)Debian.png)

 Change exposure, contrast and color of your jpeg photos.
-Turn color phototos in to black and white images with control how color is handled.
+Turn color photos in to black and white images with control how color is handled.
 Rotate, crop, straighten and resize photos.

 Copyright © 2021-2022 Jari Ahola

-A Photo Tool (Libre[^1] version) is free image editor published under GNU Public Lisence version 3 (GPLv3).
+A Photo Tool (Libre[^1] version) is free image editor published under GNU Public License version 3 (GPLv3).

 [^1]: See explanation of Libre in https://en.wikipedia.org/wiki/Free_software